BBVA/qed/rtd_docs/source/home/quickstart.rst

 The client will talk to the QED server and the snapshot store, so it must be configured for that proposal.

-The involved variables are the following ones, and we will use their default values for this quickstart.
+The involved variables are the following ones, and we will use pre-defined values for this quickstart.

 .. code-block:: shell